Kavitate/Meshtastic-Discord-Bot/README.md

   <img src="https://i.imgur.com/V9HLS0E.jpeg">
 </p>

-<h1 align="center">:warning: This project is still in development! :warning:</h1>
-Even though the project is still in development it can be used in its current state.

 ## Purpose
 This Discord bot is used to communicate directly with the [Meshtastic](https://meshtastic.org/) network using a Meshtastic compatable device.